Japanese Covered Bridge in Hoi An City

 The architectural structure and interior decoration of the Temple Bridge cover the imprint of the Japanese culture, the square wooden columns connected together tightly and firmly.
 In the middle is a wooden passageway, and the two sides have corridors with seven compartments for the guests to rest and enjoy the view.
 The roof of the bridge has a yin-yang tile roof looking soft with a downward slope.

 The Japanese Covered Bridge underwent at least 6 restorations but still retains its ancient features.
-The temple and the bridge are made of strong ornate wood, which can live with the time.
+The temple and the bridge are made of strong ornate wood, which can live with time.
 The face of the Temple Bridge turns to the Hoai River, opening up a spacious viewing space for visitors.
 In particular, the image of this ancient bridge is printed on a bill of 20,000 VND.

 The Japanese Bridge reflects the shade in the water in the quiet at night, creating a magical feeling for the ancient town of Hoi An.
 In 1990, this old bridge was recognized as a national historical-cultural relic.